bluedata-katacoda/katacoda-scenarios/My Hello World with Ubuntu/intro.md

 Welcome to my Katacoda Scenarios !
-I will be testing katacoda environments
+I am explaining you to the steps of hello world image craetion.